mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 Optionally, you can use [function calling](#chatcompletions-functioncalling) by adding a [ToolCollection](/appstore/modules/genai-commons/#add-function) to the Request.
 Or you can [send images](#chatcompletions-vision) along with the user prompt by passing a [FileCollection](#initialize-filecollection).

-For technical details, see the [Technical reference](#chat-completions-with-history-technical) section.
+For technical details, see the [Technical Reference](#chat-completions-with-history-technical) section.

 #### 3.2.3 Function Calling {#chatcompletions-functioncalling}